Let’s face it, you have had a rough day and you cannot WAIT to get your toddler in bed!

-Here I give you 7 tips on how to get Toddler to sleep earlier, so you can take a break from the constant, CONSTANT demands on being a parent.
+Here I give you 7 tips on how to get a toddler to sleep earlier, so you can take a break from the constant, CONSTANT demands on being a parent.

 You have done well, now you can chill out!